-This fee is levied when an unpermitted connection is made to a CLTWater fire hydrant.
-The user will be charged the labor, vehicles, tools, materials, supplies, and equipment costs associated with investigating the unpermitted connection, a fee based on the estimated usage, and a penalty of \$250 for the violation.
+This fee is levied when an unpermitted connection is made to a Charlotte Water fire hydrant.
+The user will be charged the labor, vehicles, tools, materials, supplies, and equipment costs associated with investigating the unpermitted connection, and a charges based on the estimated usage.